EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 	)
 ```
 {: file='https://github.com/EddyTheCo/NFTQMLShimmerpp/blob/v0.1.1/CMakeLists.txt'}
-The compiled plugin folder should be use to load the module dynamically and with tooling.
+The compiled plugin folder should be used to load the module dynamically and with tooling.

 One also needs to install a CMake file containing code to import the targets from the installation tree into another project, like
 ```cmake